AI, ChatGPT & the search for information

 What sets ChatGPT apart from other systems is that it doesn't 'sound like a computer'.
 Instead of sounding cold or clinical, it uses natural language like a human being would.
 What's more, it remembers previous interactions and can incorporate them into subsequent responses.

-For example, if you ask 'Who wrote Pride and Prejudice?' it will respond with, 'Pride and Prejudice was written by Jane Austen, an English novelist who lived from 1775 to 1817'.
+For example, if you ask 'Who wrote Pride and Prejudice?' it may respond with, 'Pride and Prejudice was written by Jane Austen, an English novelist who lived from 1775 to 1817'.
 You can then follow up with, 'Was it her first novel?', and receive the response, 'No, Pride and Prejudice was not Jane Austen's first novel.
-Before Pride and Prejudice, Austen had already written and revised several other novels, including Sense and Sensibility and Northanger Abbey.'
+Before Pride and Prejudice, Austen had already written and revised several other novels, including Sense and Sensibility.'
 It's like having a conversation!

 ChatGPT's range of abilities is truly mindblowing.
 Not only can it answer questions and find information, it can write copy, improve existing copy, explain complex concepts in simple terms, produce tables and graphs, write code, write poetry and prose, and even write in the style of famous authors.
 For example, we said: 'Write a poem about libraries in the style of T.S.
 Eliot'.